 Some countries (e.g., Australia, France, Hong Kong, Switzerland) require that students participating in study abroad programs purchase local health insurance in that country.
 Students are responsible for purchasing this insurance if it is a requirement for the country where they will be studying.
 The estimated cost is included in the budget sheet.

+All business exchange students have university-arranged accommodations.
+HKUST has halls on-campus and one hall off-campus.
 Exchange students are accommodated on-campus in double occupancy student halls.
+Past participants recommend the dorms for convenience and price (living on campus is easiest and cheapest).
 Hall assignments are all decided by the housing office.
 Please note that hall preferences will not be entertained due to limited capacity.
 However, students can indicate a preference in roommate on the housing form, if they wish to.
-For more details the possible halls students can be assigned to, please refer to: https://sao.ust.hk/housing/accommodation.html or email the housing office at firstname.lastname@example.org.
+For more details the possible halls students can be assigned to, please refer to http://shrl.ust.hk/eng/index.php or email the housing office at firstname.lastname@example.org.

-Past participants recommend on-campus housing for convenience and price.
 A combination of students live in the dormitories.
 Rooms are shared and there is one communal floor bathroom.
-Residence halls boast an ocean-front location.
+Residence halls boast an ocean-front location!
 Students should expect a four-elevator "commute" to class.